Welcome to Legacy Technologies

 LTI is pleased to announce we have improved our in house vertical integration capabilities and now offer a much wider range of feedthrough product mix.

-Please click on the link below to review one such example.
+Please click on the link below to review examples.
 Feel free to browse our product drawings tab to view a wide variety of hermetic seals.

 Glass to Metal Seals, Hermetic packages &